Badly approximable points on manifolds: Introduction

 In the theory of Diophantine approximation on manifolds, see for instance, \cite{BD99, Beresnevich-02:MR1905790, Beresnevich-12, Kleinbock-03:MR1982150, Kleinbock-Margulis-98:MR1652916}, there are already well established classes of manifolds of interest.
 These include non-degenerate manifolds and affine subspaces and should likely be of primary interest when resolving Davenport's problem.

 It is worth pointing out that the result of Perron \cite{Perron-21:MR1512000} mentioned in \S\ref{Schmidt} implies the existence of algebraic badly approximable points on the Veronese curves $\cV_n=\{(x,\dots,x^n):x\in\R\}$.
 However, there are only countably many of them.
 Khintchine \cite{Khintchine-1925} proved that $\Badn\cap\cV_n$ had zero 1-dimensional Lebesgue measure.
 Baker \cite{Baker-1976} generalised this to arbitrary $C^1$ submanifold of $\R^n$.
 Apparently, $\Badn$ can be relatively easily replaced with $\Badr$ in Baker's result, though, to the best of author's knowledge, this has never been formally addressed.
 To make a long story short, until recently there has been no success in relation to Davenport's problem even for planar curves, let alone manifolds in higher dimension.
 The aforementioned work of Badziahin, Pollington and Velani \cite{Badziahin-Pollington-Velani-Schmidt} was the first step forward.
 Very recently, assuming (\ref{eee02}), Badziahin and Velani \cite{Badziahin-Velani-Dav} have proved (\ref{dbsv}) with $L_\theta$ replaced by any $C^2$ planar curve which is not a straight line.
+In particular, this shows that there exist uncountably many real numbers $\alpha$ such that $(\alpha,\alpha^2)$ is in $\Bad(2)$.
 Also they have dealt with a family of lines in $\R^2$ satisfying a natural Diophantine condition.
 The most recent results established in \cite{ABV} by An, Velani and the author of this paper remove condition (\ref{eee02}) from the findings of \cite{Badziahin-Velani-Dav} and at the same time settle Davenport's problem for a larger class of lines in $\R^2$ defined by a near optimal condition.
 As a result, the following general version of Davenport's problem is essentially settled in the case $n=2$:

 \textbf{Problem~2:} \emph{Let $n,m\in\N$, $B$ be a ball in $\R^m$, $W$ be a finite or countable subset of $\cR_n$ and $\cF_n(B)$ be a finite or countable collection of maps $\vv f:B\to\R^n$.
 Determine sufficient (and possibly necessary) conditions on $W$ and/or $\cF_n(B)$ so that